 Hosting a speaker for a NEDAwareness Week event is a great way to educate your community about the dangers of eating disorders and how to responsibly talk to someone you are concerned about.
 The outreach efforts of volunteer speakers play an important role in connecting those affected to the help they need.

-Questions about how to find or become a speaker?
+Questions about volunteer speakers?
 Email Program Manager, Diana Kalogridis.

 Volunteer Speakers are available to speak in your area on eating disorders.
 They are prepared with NEDA copyrighted presentations, educational guidelines, and, if they have personal experience with an eating disorder (self or a loved one), they can share their experiences responsibly.
+Please note that these speakers are specifically available for NEDAwareness Week only, and may not be available throughout the year.
 To secure a NEDAwareness Week speaker, please:

 Note: Once volunteer speakers have completed the Volunteer Speaker Webinar, they will be added to the online volunteer speaker database.